The type-I antiferromagnetic Weyl semimetal InMnTi$_2$: Introduction

-One of the main requisite for the realization of a \ac{WS} is the breaking of either time-reversal or inversion symmetry.
-If both are present at the same time, it can be shown that two nodes with opposite chirality will always be degenerate giving rise to a four-fold topologically trivial crossing.
-While TR-breaking \acp{WS} are easier to deal with from a purely theoretical framework, given that they can exhibit only a single pair of \acp{WN}, they are in practice difficult to realize\cite{wan2011topological,burkov2011weyl}.
-A major breakthrough in the study of \acp{WS} was achieved with the experimental realization of the inversion breaking \ac{WS} TaAs\cite{huang2015weyl,lv2015experimental} and the other transition mental monopnictides\cite{Belopolski.Xu.ea:2016:PRL,sun.wu.2015}.
-Nevertheless, while much easier to realize, these kind of \acp{WS} present a much more complicated band structure landscape.
-First, in a inversion-breaking \ac{WS} nodes are present in a number of pairs multiple of 4.
-Another complication is the proximity of two neighboring nodes in the same pair which causes a distortion of the usually linear dispersion.
-Finally, the more complicated band structure can give rise to the presence of many trivial points, which have been shown to give a non-negligible contribution to the low-energy optoelectronic properties of the material\cite{grassano2019influence}.
+One of the main requisites for the realization of a \ac{WS} is the breaking of either \ac{TR} or \ac{INV} symmetry.
+If both are present at the same time, it can be shown that two nodes with opposite chirality will always be degenerate, giving rise to a four-fold crossing with zero Chern number.
+A major breakthrough in the study of \acp{WS} was achieved with the experimental realization of the \ac{INV}-breaking TaAs\cite{huang2015weyl,lv2015experimental} and the other transition-metal monopnictides\cite{Belopolski.Xu.ea:2016:PRL,sun.wu.2015}.
+Unfortunately, these materials also display a complex band-structure landscape that can obfuscate the Weyl properties.
+This can happen due to several features, from the proximity of two neighboring nodes in the same pair which causes a distortion of the expected linear dispersion, to the presence of trivial points\cite{grassano2020influence}.
+In the search for possible \acp{WS} also several \ac{TR}-breaking materials have been proposed, such as the pyrochlore iridates\cite{wan2011topological}, \ac{AFM} Mn$_3$Sn and Mn$_3$Ge\cite{nakatsuji2015large,yang2017topological}, or a promising family of cobalt-based Heusler compounds \cite{wang2016time,kubler2016weyl}.
+In \ac{TR}-breaking \acp{WS}, the restriction of having \acp{WN} appearing in multiples of 4 is lifted, and the number of pairs present can range from a single to multiple ones.
+Recently, an interesting paradigm in the design of \acp{WS} has been proposed with the introduction of the \ac{FM} ternary compounds RAlX [R = rare earth, X=Ge,Si]\cite{chang2018magnetic}, like CeAlSi\cite{yang2021noncollinear}, where both \ac{TR} and \ac{INV} symmetries are broken.
+In this case the material can be seen as an \ac{INV}-breaking \ac{WS} with a Zeeman-like perturbation that causes a shift in the position of the nodes depending on their Chern number.
+These materials have the same crystal structure as the transition-metal monopnictides, and indeed exhibit the same 4/8 pairs of W1/2 nodes, shifted depending on their Chern number and, in some cases, depending on the material composition, also additional W3 and W4 nodes, always organized in $4n$ pairs.